lorenzorota/zkpytoolkit/README.md

 ## Usage

+ZKPyToolkit can only be used in _script_ mode as well as through the interactive mode provided by the IPython shell or JupyterLab.
 To use ZKPyToolkit, instantiate a ZKP instance from `zkpytoolkit.ZKP` with the required parameter `modulus` and optionally `backend` for the proving system, and `id` for bookkeeping.
 Only after instantiation can you import the ZKPyToolkit types.
 Here's an example:

 ```python
 from zkpytoolkit import ZKP